Volleyball Drills

 Triangle Passing

 Three players form a triangle 15 feet apart.
 Player one tosses to player two, who passes to player three, who sets back to player one.
-Rotate every two minutes.
-Builds platform angle and the shuffle steps to get the midline behind every ball.
 A foundation drill from 10U through high school.

 Wall Pass Reps

 Solo player stands six feet from a wall and passes the ball repeatedly off the wall using a forearm platform.
-Goal: 30 consecutive clean passes without losing control.
-Builds platform consistency without needing a partner.
 Works for individual practice at home and as a five-minute warm-up before team drills.

 Shuffle and Pass

 Two cones placed eight feet apart.
-Player shuffles between cones; coach or partner tosses a ball as the player touches each cone.
-Passes to a target.
-Builds first-step lateral movement, which is the single biggest gap between defenders who shank float serves and defenders who stay clean.
+The player shuffles between cones; a coach or partner tosses a ball as the player touches each cone, and the player passes to a target.

 Three-Person Serve-Receive

-Three passers in a serve-receive formation, one setter target at the net, two servers across the court.
-Servers alternate float and topspin serves to match-realistic zones.
-Passers call the ball, pass to the target, and rotate after five reps.
-Track the percentage of passes that arrive in the setter's box.
+Three passers in a serve-receive formation, one setter target at the net, two servers across the court alternating float and topspin serves to match-realistic zones.
 Fits every team practice from 14U up.

 Butterfly Drill